-Students who wish to discuss any academic issues that they prefer not to discuss with the Course Director or their supervisor can also speak to the Director of Graduate Studies, Dr Adam Mahdi (dgs@oii.ox.ac.uk).
+Students who wish to discuss any academic issues that they prefer not to discuss with the Course Director or their supervisor can also speak to the Director of Graduate Studies, Dr Adam Mahdi.
+He can be contacted at dgs@oii.ox.ac.uk.